 When fish eggs hatch, the larvae rely on the yolk sac to provide the nutritional needs before they begin feeding.

-In hatcheries, sufficient amounts of high quality starter feeds can be continuously supplied, providing all fry with an equal opportunity to feed and ensuring low deformities and a very high survival rate.
+In hatcheries, sufficient amounts of high quality starter feeds can be continuously supplied, providing all fry with an equal opportunity to feed.
+This ensures low deformities and a very high survival rate.
 Feeding GEMMA instead of the traditional newly-hatched Artemia metanauplii results in juveniles of the same, consistent high-quality.

-Sea bass are still vulnerable during the fingerling stage; small in size and physiologically not completely developed.
-Our Perla range is a specific pre-ongrowing feed with a low fat formula especially suited for sea bass.
+Sea bream are still vulnerable during the fingerling stage; small in size and physiologically not completely developed.
+Our Perla range is a specific pre-ongrowing feed with a low fat formula especially suited for sea bream.

 Optimal nutrition for the right size and fed at the right time is key to maximize growth and feed efficiency.
-Optibass is a complete grower diet specifically designed to satisfy the nutritional requirements of sea bass.
+Optibream is a complete grower diet specifically designed to satisfy the nutritional requirements of sea bream.
 Our HTO2 diets provide perfect nutritional conditions during the summer phase.

 Working together to combat the use of antibiotics in aquaculture